Agent and Workflow Deployment Guide

 -f agent-standalone-values.yaml \

---set-file config.agentYaml=./my-agent-config.yaml \
+--set-file config.yaml=./my-agent-config.yaml \

 -n your-namespace

-Check the agent pod is running:
+Check the agent or workflow pod is running:

 kubectl get pods -n your-namespace -l app.kubernetes.io/name=sam-agent

-Check agent logs:
+Check the agent or workflow logs:

-kubectl logs -n your-namespace -l app.kubernetes.io/name=sam-agent --tail=100 -f
+kubectl logs -n your-namespace -l app.kubernetes.io/name=sam-agent -c sam --tail=100 -f

 Configuration Reference